w3f/Grant-Milestone-Delivery/deliveries/da_comparative_study_m1.md

 **Additional Information**

 While Milestone 1 was focused on research and planning, initial work on the data collection tools for Avail, Espresso, and Polkadot has already begun.
 You can find the early-stage code in the `protocol` directory.

+The milestone delivery has also been shared  in group/channel : Benchmarking Blockchain Data Availability: Polkadot ELVES vs Modular DA Layers | Grant Application for feedback and transparency.